 Pop the dough back in the bowl, take a temperature reading and cover again.
 Leave to bulk ferment again in either the fridge or the side for another 45 minutes.

 Dust flour on a surface and turn the dough out on it.
-Using a metal dough scraper and some scale, divide the dough into 485g dough pieces.
+Using a metal dough scraper and some scale, divide the dough into 485g dough pieces and divide the remaining dough into 2 small balls.

 Flatten a dough piece to remove some of the gas, tuck the edges in and roll into a cylinder and place in the tins with the seam facing downwards.
 Now do the same to the others.